-The Health Insurance Portability and Accountability Act (HIPPA) Privacy Rule establishes privacy rights in a person’s health information.
-Generally speaking, before a health care professional covered by HIPPA discloses or uses confidential patient information, he or she must obtain authorization from the patient.
+The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule establishes privacy rights in a person’s health information.
+Generally speaking, before a health care professional covered by HIPAA discloses or uses confidential patient information, he or she must obtain authorization from the patient.
 The authorization must specify a number of elements, including the following:

 - A description of the information that is to be disclosed